asyncapi/studio/apps/studio/README.md

 ## Development

-1. Setup project by installing dependencies `npm install`
+1. Setup project by installing dependencies `pnpm install`
 2. Write code and tests.
-3. Make sure all tests pass `npm test`
+3. Make sure all tests pass `pnpm test`

 ### Spin up Gitpod
 In order to prepare and spin up a Gitpod dev environment for our project, we configured our workspace through a [.gitpod.yml](/.gitpod.yml) file.